Do Activation Verbalization Methods Convey Privileged Information?¶

 Key Designs¶

-No new models are trained.
-The main setup uses: (1) Llama3.1-8B-Instruct and Ministral-8B-Instruct as \(\mathcal{M}_1\) / \(\mathcal{M}_2\); (2) LIT uses LatentQA dataset to fine-tune the verbalizer; (3) For cross-family verbalization, an affine map is learned to project activations from Llama3 to Ministral space.
-All significance tests use McNemar test with Bonferroni correction.
+The models and configurations used are: \(\mathcal{M}_1\) / \(\mathcal{M}_2\) selected from Llama3.1-8B-Instruct and Ministral-8B-Instruct; LIT uses the LatentQA dataset to fine-tune the verbalizer; for cross-family verbalization, an extra affine map is learned to project activations from Llama3 space to Ministral space.

 Key Experimental Results¶